HCL-TECH-SOFTWARE/connections-doc/source/user/eucommon/eucommon_ckeditor.md

 ## Embedding external content { .section}

 You can embed content such as a video or an external website by inserting an HTML iframe element into your blog post or wiki page.
 The external content displays on your page in much the same way as a photo or other graphic, except that it is dynamic and interactive.
 When the external content changes, so does the display within the iframe.
 When you insert an iframe, you specify the URL of the web page or video that you want to embed.
 You can also specify other attributes such as the height and width in pixels.
-For more information, see [Adding a video to your wiki page or blog post](../communities/richtext_insert_movie.md).
+For more information, see [Embedding videos](../eucommon/embed_video.md).

 ## Partial list of features { .section}